kappa8719/kanden/tools/stresser/README.md

 ## Usage

 ```
-# Run the example in valence
+# Run the example in kanden
 cargo run --example bench_players

 # Run the stressor tool in tools/stresser